-Weeding Week: While the days are sunny and warm, why not raise money by weeding gardens?
-Ask for suggested donation, or sponsorship per bag of weeds.
+Weeding Week: while the days are sunny and warm, why not raise money by weeding gardens?
+Ask for a suggested donation, or sponsorship per bag of weeds.
 Children can work alone, with friends, or siblings.
 Maybe green fingered children could also offer to plant and prune too.
 Who knows if your Weeding Week might inspire the next Monty Don!

 Open air cinema: a big sheet, a projector and some fairy lights and you can host a magical movie night under the stars!
 Charge people entry to come and see movies on your outdoor screen.
 Invite whole families and make a big picnic of it.